GlacioHack/xdem/docs/source/spatialstats.rst

 where :math:`z_{dh}` is the standardized elevation difference sample.

-Code-wise, standardization is as simple as a division with the measurement error ``err_dh`` estimated for each pixel:
+Code-wise, standardization is as simple as a division of the elevation differences ``dh`` using the estimated measurement
+error:

 .. literalinclude:: code/spatialstats.py
         :lines: 25